msval/backbonesamples/README.md

-Backbone samples project
+### Backbone samples project

-Use yeoman to run the project
+A collection of examples displaying various features of the javascript Backbone framework.

+In order to make the scaffolding a bit faster I'm using (yeoman)[http://yeoman.io/] for running the examples.